-Airprox reports, of which 111 were considered risk-bearing.
-Of these risk bearing events, the majority involved general aviation, followed by those involving military aircraft; commercial air transport were involved with 48 of those events.
-It is worthy of note that the number of reported airproxes involving drones is rising most quickly.
-Alongside Airprox, NATS has confirmed that over 1,000 airspace infringements occur each year and this figure sets that issue as the highest risk event that NATS face at this time.
-As traffic levels increase it is important that we recognise the more likely need for focussed intervention, to ensure that the potential for mid-air collision does not increase.
+Alongside Airprox reports, NATS has confirmed that, from their data interpretation, over 1,000 airspace infringements occur each year; this figure sets infringements as one of the highest risk events that NATS face at this time.
+As traffic levels increase, it is important that we recognise the more likely need for focussed intervention by all stakeholders, to ensure that the potential for mid-air collision does not increase.

-The MAC Programme uses themes around People, Aircraft & Technology and Airspace & Air Traffic Management, and will undertake specific activity on airspace infringements, level busts, TCAS resolution advisory events, and visual and electronic conspicuity.
+The MAC activity in the UK uses themes around People, Aircraft & Technology and, Airspace & Air Traffic Management undertaking specific activity on airspace infringements, level busts, TCAS resolution advisory events, and visual and electronic conspicuity.

 The programme will continue to:

 - Manage data on MAC events and use this evidence to steer action and mitigation strategies with industry collaboration.

 - Progress close cooperation and coordination with the CAA UAS Department and related SARG Capabilities and UKAB.

 - Enhance mechanisms to publish related information and action through the CAA hosted Airspace Safety Initiative (ASI) website.